 Even during the changes in education created by the pandemic, Harbison always approaches his instruction with a smile and “can do” attitude.
 He modified instruments, held rehearsals outside in tents and embraced virtual instruction to keep his musicians safe.
 Concerned about younger students, Harbison set up a tutoring program for the district’s junior high band members to accelerate student learning.
 He is committed to every student’s music education, raising funds and securing donations for students who cannot afford instruments.
 A hometown hero, Harbison builds strong and lasting relationships with colleagues, families, community members, and most of all students, many of whom earn college scholarships thanks to their musical accomplishments.

 Harbison earned a Bachelor of Science of Music Education in 2008 from Arkansas State University and a Master of Music in 2010 from the University of North Texas.

 "Band teaches leadership skills and teamwork.
-We are the largest, most diverse group on campus.
-We have all walks of life, all..." (read more)
+We are..." (read more)

 Arkansas Next | Dec 09, 2022 | Little Rock, AR